huggingface/transformers/docs/source/add_new_model.md

 *brand_new_bert* in the original repository to a checkpoint compatible with your just created 🤗 Transformers implementation of *brand_new_bert*.
 It is not advised to write the conversion script from scratch, but rather to look through already existing conversion scripts in 🤗 Transformers for one that has been used to convert a similar model that was written in the same framework as *brand_new_bert*.
-Usually, it is enough to copy an already existing conversion script and slighly adapt it for your use case.
+Usually, it is enough to copy an already existing conversion script and slightly adapt it for your use case.
 Don't hesitate to ask the Hugging Face team to point you to a similar already existing conversion script for your model.

  - If you are porting a model from TensorFlow to PyTorch, a good starting point might be BERT's conversion script [here](https://github.com/huggingface/transformers/blob/7acfa95afb8194f8f9c1f4d2c6028224dbed35a2/src/transformers/models/bert/modeling_bert.py#L91)